rguzmanl/SI507-HW6/README.md

 * **What is this line `var regex = /^[a-zA-Z]+$/;` helping with?
 And if you googled something to figure that out, what did you google, and what, briefly, did you learn?
 (If you didn't need to google, you can leave that out, but explain briefly what that line is helping the program do, anyway.)**

 	- It defines a regular expression, which defines a special search pattern, and it is used to determine whether pur input is valid or not.
-	- It means, look for a string of characters that contain a through z (both lower and upper case), and that not contain spaces at the end.
+	- It means, look for a string of characters that contain a through z (both lower and upper case), and that it matches the end of the line.

 	- **Note: consulted https://www.w3schools.com/Js/js_regexp.asp and the book by Dr. Charles Severance: Python for Everybody, Exploring Data Using Python 3.**